Conference Hack #5: Speaker Briefings – Get off on the right foot

 • What is the Male/ female mix?

-• What is the age profile of audience/ position in organization?
+• What is the age profile of audience/position in organization?

 • The keynote

-• Do you want the speakers presentation to be anecdotal (ie story based) or direct messaging?
+• Do you want the speaker’s presentation to be anecdotal (ie. story-based) or direct messaging?
 If so, what is the message you want conveyed?

-• Who is the speakers contact on arrival?
+• Who is the speaker’s contact on arrival?
 Make sure the speaker has their number and that person is available to meet the speaker on arrival.

 1. What you need/ (should ask) from the speaker:

-• Can the speaker please send?:
+• Can the speaker please send the following:

 • AV & staging requirements

-• Intro script
+• Intro Script

 • Do they have any special requirements (not listed in the AV rider or intro script?